IKolotilina/IKolotilina/README.md

 ---

-###  ✏️ Тестовые артефакты, собранные в рамках обучения:
+###  ✏️ Test artifacts collected as part of the training:

 <div>
   <a href="https://github.com/IKolotilina/BASH "> bash</a>